AvirupChakraborty-2212/DECS_Project_KV_Server/Readme.md

 **There are three main components in this system:**
 - a multi-threaded HTTP server with a KV cache (in-memory storage),
-- a load generator/test client (client side), and
+- a multithreaded load generator (client side), and
-- a database (disk storage).
+- a MySQL database (disk storage).

 The server is built over HTTP, and uses a pool of worker threads (httplib) to accept and process requests received from the clients.
 The clients generate requests to get and put key-value pairs at the server.
 The server stores all key-value pairs in a persistent MySQL database, and also caches the most frequently used key-value pairs in an in-memory LRU cache.The load generator will emulate multiple clients, and generate client requests concurrently to the server.

-**The implementation demonstrates handling of two types of requests that follow different execution paths like one accessing memory and another going to disk.**
+**The implementation demonstrates handling of two types of requests that follow different execution paths like one accessing memory and another going to disk with the help of test client.**

 This is demonstrated by: